Icarusthesecond/Icarusthesecond/README.md

-- 👋 Hi, I’m Nishanth, Web-tag Icarusthesecond.
+- 👋 Hi, I’m Nishanth, Web-tag Icarusthesecond.</br>
-- 👀 I’m interested in Pen-testing, Web Development & Vulnerability Scanning.
+- 👀 I’m interested in Pen-testing, Web Development & Vulnerability Scanning.</br>
-- 🌱 I’m currently learning Linux and other security tools.
+- 🌱 I’m currently learning Linux and other security tools.</br>
-- 📫 How to reach me : nishanthnaidu268@gmail.com
+- 📫 How to reach me : nishanthnaidu268@gmail.com</br>
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him</br>

 <!---
 Icarusthesecond/Icarusthesecond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.